Place of work / study:

 I am originally from Hong Kong but grew up/ studied in the UK and US.
-I founded and run a peer group for PhD/ doctoral student dementia researchers at UCL so we can support each other during the pandemic and beyond.
+I founded and run a peer group for PhD/ doctoral student dementia researchers at UCL so we can support each other during the pandemic.

 Tell us a fun fact about yourself:

 If I had a superpower, I’d time travel.

 Why did you choose to work in dementia?

 My grandparents have dementia, so I can see how devastating it is for the people with dementia and their families.

 What single piece of advice would you give to an early career researcher?